-The Gong consent page enables your meeting participants to consent to be recorded before they join your meeting.
-This mechanism helps you comply with local privacy regulations and data privacy regulations.
+The Gong consent page enables meeting participants to give their consent to be recorded before they join your meeting, helping you to comply with privacy regulations.

-As you probably already know, your org has a web conferencing system that it uses to manage your video calls.
-When scheduling a meeting, you typically create an event which you associate with the web conferencing system before inviting your participants.
+Your org uses a web conferencing system to support video calls.
+When scheduling a meeting, you typically create an event which you associate with the web conferencing system before inviting participants.

-Now that your org has enabled the Gong consent page to gain participant consent to be recorded before recording a call, you need to use a link to the Gong consent page in place of the web conferencing system's meeting URL.
-This means that your invitees will be directed to the meeting via the consent page.
+If your org enabled the Gong consent page to gain participant consent to be recorded before recording a call, you need to use a link to the Gong consent page instead of the web conferencing system's meeting URL.
+This directs invitees to the meeting via the consent page.

-Note that if your call is not going to be recorded for any reason (for example, if you set the call as private), then the consent page will not appear before the call.
+If your call is not going to be recorded (for example, if you set the call as private), then the consent page will not appear before the call.

 If your org uses more than one web conferencing system, make sure you set up meetings using the one with which the Gong consent page is configured.
-Note that if your org uses the Gong calendar add-in, then use the add-in instead of the web conferencing system (see next bullet)
+If your org uses the Gong calendar add-in, then use the add-in instead of the web conferencing system.
+More on this in next bullet.

 Whether or not your org uses the Gong calendar add-in

-If your org uses the Gong calendar add-in, use the add-in to insert the link to the consent page to the meeting invite.
-This link is automatically set up to redirect participants to your web conferencing system
+If your org uses the Gong calendar add-in, use the add-in to insert the link to the consent page into the meeting invite.
+This link is automatically set up to redirect participants to your web conferencing system.

 Whether or not you can use your personal meeting room link

-For Zoom, GoToMeeting, Webex, or Bluejeans, your web conferencing meeting links are automatically associated with your personal consent page link.
-This means that you can use your personal consent page link in the meeting invitation, and when clicking on this link, invitees are taken to the meeting via the Gong consent page.
+For Zoom, GoToMeeting, Webex, and Bluejeans, the web conferencing meeting links are automatically associated with your personal consent page link.
+This means you can use your personal consent page link in the meeting invitation.
+When invitees click on this link, they'll be taken to the meeting via the Gong consent page.

-For all other web conferencing systems, you should perform a one-time setup to manually associate your personal consent page link with your web conferencing provider - see ??? in this article to learn how.
+For all other web conferencing systems, you need to perform a one-time setup to manually associate your personal consent page link with your web conferencing provider.
+More on this immediately below.

-When the Gong consent page is enabled, you'll see a personal consent page link in your My profile settings in the Recording settings area.
+When the Gong consent page is enabled, you'll have a personal consent page link.
+To see it, go to My profile and look in the Recording settings area.

-You can customize this link in part (usually your name).
+You can customize part of this link (usually your name).

-To successfully use the Gong consent page, you must manually connect your personal consent page link with the personal meeting room link given by your web conferencing provider.
+If you're not using Zoom, GoToMeeting, Webex, or Bluejeans, you'll need to perform a one-time setup that manually connects your personal consent page link with the personal meeting room link from your web conferencing provider.

-In your web conferencing provider app, locate and copy the link of your personal meeting room.
+In your web conferencing provider app, locate and copy the link to your personal meeting room.

 Typically, this can be found on your profile page.

-In Gong, go to your My profile settings page > Recording settings.
+In Gong, go to My profile and look in the Recording settings area.